JHebenstreit48/portfolio-react/README.md

 ## Contributions

-Ruben Dominguez helped me understand React by showing me an example of a self-closing tag. i.e.
+Ruben Dominguez helped me understand React by showing me an example of a self-closing tag.
+I also had some assistance from GitHub CoPilot chat when I got stuck on something and could not figure it out with a Google search. i.e.
 <h1></h1>
 </Navigation>